 3. Point of Sale Systems

 Point of sale (POS) systems like PayPal and Square involve both hardware and software.
-These payment processors provide equipment for accepting payments, as well as software for managing day-to-day sales, tips, commissions, etc. You can even use point of sale systems to accept gift cards, set up loyalty programs, and track inventory.
+These payment processors provide equipment for accepting payments and software for managing day-to-day sales, tips, commissions, etc. You can even use point of sale systems to accept gift cards, set up loyalty programs, and track inventory.

 Since the point of sale systems do the same things as traditional payment processors, the term “point of sale system” and “merchant services” are often used interchangeably.
 You could say that the term “point of sale” was created solely to differentiate companies like PayPal and Square from traditional payment processors.